Pablo Fanque: Early life

 Dr. John M. Turner speculates in his 2003 biography of Fanque that "his father was African born and had been brought to the port of Norwich and trained as a house servant."
 Fanque was reportedly orphaned at a young age.
 Another account has Fanque born in a workhouse to a family with seven children.

 Since shortly after Fanque's death in 1871, biographers have disputed his date of birth.
 Since 2003 biographer Turner has popularized the belief Fanque was born in 1796.
 The newspaper Era records on 14 May 1871 that Fanque's coffin bore the inscription; "AGED 75 YEARS".
 Fanque's gravestone, located at the base of his late wife Susannah Darby's grave in Woodhouse Cemetery, Leeds (now St George's Field, part of the University of Leeds), reads; "Also the above named William Darby Pablo Fanque who died May 4th 1871 Aged 75 Years".

 But Fanque's age was recorded in the 1841, 1851 and 1871 censuses of England as indicating he was born in 1810.
-A birth register at St. Andrews Workhouse in Norwich reports the birth of a William Darby to John Darby and Mary Stamp at the workhouse on 1 April 1810.
+A birth register at St. Andrew's Workhouse in Norwich reports the birth of a William Darby to John Darby and Mary Stamp at the workhouse on 1 April 1810.

 This is the birth year on a blue plaque commemorating Fanque's birth, which was installed by the city of Norwich near the purported location of his childhood residence.

 Genealogists have noted a marriage record of John Darby and Mary Stamp on 27 March 1791 at St. Stephen's, Norwich.
-Records of children born to Darby and Stamp include John Richard on 4 Jul 1792, Robert on 27 Jul 1794, William on 28 Feb 1796, Mary Elizabeth on 18 Mar 1798, and William on 30 March 1810.
-The family has two burial records, William on 30 Apr 1797 and Mary Elizabeth on 10 Feb 1801.
+Records of children born to Darby and Stamp include John Richard on 4 July 1792, Robert on 27 July 1794, William on 28 February 1796, Mary Elizabeth on 18 March 1798, and William on 30 March 1810.
+The family has two burial records, William on 30 April 1797 and Mary Elizabeth on 10 February 1801.
 These indicate that the subject William was born in 1810, the second boy to have been given that name after his late brother died in 1797.